 Adequate training for risk assessment can help in filling the gaps and further ensure that your members are not running from pillar to post, in case of an outage.

 At every stage, you are most likely to receive multiple inputs; causing you to lose track.
-To avoid such situations, you can consider using a project management tool to stay on top of risk assessment.
-Not only a tool will help you in planning, it will also promote collaboration among your teams.
+To avoid such situations, you can consider using project risk assessment tools to stay on top of risk assessment.
+Not only a tool will help you in planning, but it will also promote collaboration among your teams.

 Now that you have a basic idea about risk assessment in project management, let’s cover a few FAQs on similar topics.

 Q1.
 What is risk assessment in project management?

 - Project risk evaluation or assessment can be defined as the process of identifying and eradicating the possible risks in a project.